gluon-framework/gluon/README.md

 ### Benchmark / Stats
 Basic (plain HTML) Hello World demo, measured on up to date Windows 10.
 Used latest stable versions of all frameworks as of 9th Dec 2022.
+(You shouldn't actually use random stats in benchmarks to compare frameworks, this is more so you know what Gluon is like compared to other similar projects.)

 | Stat | Gluon | Electron | Tauri | Neutralinojs |
 | ---- | ----- | -------- | ------------ | ----- |